 The Scientific Journals Division of LUMEN Publishing Group is proudly managed by Logos Panda SRL, Iasi, Romania.

-In case of partial or total retraction on ethical or scientific ground, after publication or after signing the publication agreement, decided by the Ethics Committee of LUMEN Publishing House on solid and undeniable evidence, the author(s) will not be refunded the open access fee.
+IMPORTANT: In case of partial or total retraction on ethical or scientific ground, after publication or after signing the publication agreement, decided by the Ethics Committee of LUMEN Publishing House on solid and undeniable evidence, the author(s) will not be refunded the open access fee.

 Publication Frequency |